Is your washer contaminated with mold or E. Coli?

-Do your clothes smell terrible no matter how much you wash them or what kind of detergent you use?
-It’s not likely your clothes.
-Rather, there could be nasties in your washing machine where it’s probably growing hidden colonies of mold and bacteria.
+If your clothes smell terrible no matter how much you wash them or what kind of detergent you use, it’s not likely your clothes.
+Rather, there could be residual moisture left in your washing machine between loads, where it’s probably growing hidden colonies of mold and bacteria.

 So, what is the problem with front loaders?
-On top-loaders any moist air naturally rises out of the machine and it quickly air dries.
-But a front-loader is built around a sealed environment, so the water and the moisture stay trapped inside.
+Lack of ventilation mainly.
+On top-loaders any moist air naturally rises out of the machine and it quickly dries.
+But a front-loader is sealed, so the water and the moisture stay trapped inside.
 It’s a very humid environment … and it’s perfect for growing mold.

-In front-loader machines too, the rubber door gaskets are designed in a way that always traps moisture and lint materials.
-This design provides all kinds of places that are hard or impossible to clean or sanitize so inevitably grows mold.
+Front-loader machines rely on rubber door gaskets to prevent leaks.
+The gaskets are installed in layers.
+This design traps moisture and lint materials and provides all kinds of places that are impossible to clean or sanitize.
+A condition that inevitably grows mold.

 I’ve read that some “experts” claim you just need to leave the appliance door open when not in use.
 Not true!
 Others recommend wiping down the door seals in your machine with a 10 percent bleach solution.
 This might work fine on areas you can see.
 Unfortunately, there are many folds and weep holes in the seal that make it impossible to thoroughly clean.
 In the worst cases you may need to replace the entire door seal.
 This is a labor-intensive task and can be expensive.

-The problem is obviously difficult to cure so it is best to prevent.
-About the best you can do is religiously wash your washing machine once a month from the time it’s new.
-Then always dry the seal and leave the door open to allow air to circulate.
-These preventive measures are about the only ways you can keep your washing machine gunk-free and reduce your family’s exposure to mold, germs and infections.
+The problem is obviously difficult to cure so it is best to try and prevent.
+Religiously clean the interior of your washing machine once a month beginning when new.
+Always towel dry the seal and leave the door open to allow air to circulate.
+These preventive measures are about the only ways you can keep your front loading washing machine gunk-free and reduce your family’s exposure to mold, germs and infections.

-Here’s an effective cleaning process you can follow:
+Here’s a fairly effective cleaning process you can follow:

 - Physically clean and remove any soap or lint build-up from the rubber gasketing all around the door.
 Use a rag and a cleaner that contains bleach or a 1:10 solution of bleach and water, or a 1:1 solution of vinegar and water.
 This is not easy because there are many folds and holes and they go all the way around the seal.